3 Preparation for antiretroviral treatment

 Special blood tests depending on the likely side effects of the specific drugs being used:

-- Haemoglobin level (Hb) and differential white count (or full blood count) if AZT (zidovudine) is used
+- Haemoglobin level (Hb) and differential white count (or full blood count) if AZT (zidovudine) is required.

-- Serum ALT (alanine aminotransferase) if nevirapine is used
+- Serum ALT (alanine aminotransferase) if nevirapine is required.

-- Fasting serum glucose, cholesterol and triglyceride if ‘PIs’ such as lopinavir/ritonavir (Aluvia/Kaletra) are used
+- Fasting serum cholesterol and triglycerides if a PI such as lopinavir/ritonavir (Aluvia) is required.

 - To calculate creatinine clearance: (140 – age in years) × weight in kg / serum creatinine concentration (× 0.85 in women)